 Greenwich, CT 06830

 CCI is a Greenwich-based social service agency dedicated to building skills that empower clients to overcome educational, social and economic barriers.
 We serve families and elderly residents who live in Greenwich Public Housing.
-We are providing food twice weekly to families and senior citizens who live in subsidized housing in Greenwich.
+They are providing food twice weekly to families and senior citizens who live in subsidized housing in Greenwich.
 These are our most vulnerable citizens who face food insecurity during “normal” times.
-We are in need of unused or gently used grocery bags; food and snacks for kids; financial support to keep our doors open.
+CCI is need of unused or gently used grocery bags; food and snacks for kids; financial support to keep our doors open.